ihz-smy/IT-support-tiket-analysis-2023-2024-/README.md

 - Imbalanced workload (Emily: 9K+ cases vs. others: ~6K)
   + Redistribute Workload: Use ticket assignment algorithms to balance load across reporters and resolvers.
 Avoid overloading top performers like Emily

+- Long resolution time for assigning tickets (40 hours):
+	+ Put a time KPI for assigning the ticket after it has been created to shorten the resolution process